kaylakyle/resilient-app/README.md

 - **Collaborative** - Build and share projects with your team
 - **Deployment Ready** - One-click deployment to production

-Built with ❤️ by the Dala team to
+Built with ❤️ by the Dala team